ktock/container2wasm/README.md

 container2wasm is a container-to-wasm image converter that enables to run the container on WASM.

-- Converts a container to WASM with emulation by Bochs (for x86_64 containers) and TinyEMU (for riscv64 containers).
+- Converts a container to WASM with emulation by Bochs (for x86_64 containers), TinyEMU (for riscv64 containers) and QEMU.
 - Runs on WASI runtimes (e.g. wasmtime, wamr, wasmer, wasmedge, wazero)
 - Runs on browser
-- x86_64 or riscv64 containers are recommended.
-Other platforms (e.g. arm64) also work (but slow).
+- x86_64, riscv64 or AArch64 containers are recommended.

 This is an experimental software.